EdgeFirstAI/documentation/docs/models/modelpack/deployment/maivin.md

 <figcaption>Sample 2</figcaption>
 </figure>

-Now that the model has been upaded, we can make new recordings using the model's inference and then visualizing the recording using Foxglove Studio.
+Now that the model has been updated, you can make new recordings using the model's inference and then visualizing the recording using Foxglove Studio.

 {% include-markdown "discrete/recording_mcap_on_device.md" %}
 {% include-markdown "discrete/downloading_mcap_from_device.md" %}

 ## Inference Visualization in Foxglove
-Once the MCAP recording has been downloaded, we can use Foxglove Studio to see the playback of MCAP recordings and the model inference.
+Once the MCAP recording has been downloaded, you can use Foxglove Studio to see the playback of MCAP recordings and the model inference.
 The following preview is a frame from the MCAP with the model inference masks overlaid on top of the video.

 <figure markdown="span">
 ![Foxglove Sample 1](../../assets/deployment/foxglove-sample-1.jpg){ align=center }